-There are also times when St John's C of E VA First School will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt St John's C of E VA First School will seek legal advice.
+There are also times when St John's CEVA First School will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
+When in doubt St John's CEVA First School will seek legal advice.